2018-19 Bus Information

 Free bus transportation is available for students (grades K-8) if they live 1.5 miles or more from school or who live in an area that is declared to be hazardous.

-- For new students, please contact Rene Eggleston at the District office 847-318-4308 or via e-mail to determine your student's eligibility for services.
+- For new students, please contact the District office 847-318-4308 or via e-mail to determine your student's eligibility for services.
 Please include the student's name, school, and home address in your message.

 Paid bus service is offered for students, if space is available, for those who live between 0.5 miles - 1.5 miles away from school.
-The 2016-17 bus fees for paid riders are as follows: annual pass ($510) and cold weather pass ($305).
 Registration for this optional service for returning students was conducted via Infosnap.
+The cost for paid transportation is $510.00 per student for a full year and $305.00 for a cold weather pass that runs from after Thanksgiving break to Spring break.

 - Elementary school bus routes are scheduled to start at approximately 8:20 a.m. and leave schools at 3:40 p.m.
 On Wednesdays, buses will leave at 2:50 p.m.